County Kilkenny Ireland · Co. Kilkenny · Windgap Save · Share

 The reason to come back.
 The things every local will eventually tell you about, usually after the second pint.

 The Irish name is a description, not a name.
-Bealach means pass or gap.
+Bearna means gap or pass.
 Na Gaoithe means of the wind.
-When the wind comes down through the Slieveardagh Hills and finds the pass, it does what wind does — it rushes through and makes noise.
-That is Windgap.
-The Irish speakers who named this place were not being poetic.
-They were being precise.
+Windgap is one of the old gaps through the high ground that runs east of Slievenamon, and when the wind funnels down through the pass it does what wind does - it rushes and it makes noise.
+The people who named this place were not being poetic.
+They were telling you what to expect when you stepped out the door.

 Things to do outside.